 Myth #2: We haven’t had a breach yet, so we are safe.

 We haven’t had a breach yet, so we are safe is a dangerous mindset for manufacturers, as this often shows that leadership takes a reactive “wait and see” approach when it comes to cybersecurity.
 Reactive cybersecurity, as the name implies, is the strategy used to react to security incidents after they happen.
-With a reactive cybersecurity mindset, stakeholders assume that they will be able to quickly recover from unverified backups and continue manufacturing and shipping quality products on schedule.
+With a reactive cybersecurity mindset, stakeholders assume that they will quickly recover from unverified backups and continue manufacturing and shipping quality products on schedule.
 With a reactive approach, manufacturers are more likely to suffer from catastrophic business disruption, which could result in significant financial losses, and in some cases closing the doors to the business and the family legacy.

 Following a cyberattack, manufacturers experience a decline in the trust of their current customers and shareholders.
-This loss of confidence from customers and shareholders can result in lost customer connections, declining revenue, and can affect the acquisition of future customers and shareholders.
+This loss of confidence from customers and shareholders can result in lost customer connections, declining revenue, and the acquisition of future customers and shareholders.
 Ultimately, well-managed manufacturers will take a proactive approach to cybersecurity.
 A proactive cybersecurity approach will allow manufacturers to anticipate, identify, and remediate vulnerabilities that could lead to probable loss events.
-When comparing reactive and proactive ideologies for cybersecurity, manufacturers find that it is a better strategy to take a proactive approach.
+When comparing reactive and proactive ideologies for cybersecurity, manufacturers find a better strategy to take a proactive approach.

 Myth #3: Our anti-virus software and the firewall will keep us safe.